ezimir/wikitabletocsv/README.md

 ```
 $ ./tabletocsv.py --help
-usage: tabletocsv.py [-h] url [dest]
+usage: tabletocsv.py [-h] [--class-name CLASS_NAME] url [dest]

 positional arguments:
   url         Source of data.
-Expects to contain one or more <table
+Expects to contain one or more <table> elements
-              class="wikitable"> elements.
+              with specified class name.
   dest        The file to write output to.
 Omit or use '-' to write to stdout.

 optional arguments:
   -h, --help  show this help message and exit
+  --class-name CLASS_NAME
+              CSS class name for the tables to search for.
+(Without dot, just
+              name.) (default: wikitable)
 ```

 ## Caveats